-With the sad demise of yet another High Street stalwart - Thomas Cook - earlier in 2019, it’s clear to see how the challenges posed by these ever-changing times are fast becoming insurmountable.
+With the sad demise of Thomas Cook, it’s clear to see how the challenges posed by these ever-changing times are fast becoming insurmountable.
 Online competition, comparison sites and uncertain political and social climates are all contributing factors.
 And it’s not just travel companies – from BHS to Toys “R” Us to Mothercare, the familiar facades of our local towns and cities are fading – and fast.

 All of which begs the question – should companies be doing things differently?
-Clearly the tried-and-tested methods of old are failing, and it’s the innovative, online giants - such as Amazon - that are cleaning up.
+Clearly the tried-and-tested methods of old are failing, and it’s the innovative, online giants that are cleaning up.
 So, how can travel agents change tack to ensure they soar not sink?

 What I find particularly exciting is how accessible VR tours can be.
 You don’t need to own – or even have access to – an expensive Oculus Rift headset to reap the benefits that VR has to offer.
 In fact, billions of people all over the world are merely a few clicks away from immersing themselves in far-flung locations.